dashpay/docs/docs/user/developers/integration.rst

 2. The ability to adjust “Confirmation Status” independently of block confirmation.

-InstantSend Status is typically determined through direct connection with the dash daemon, `ZMQ notification <https://github.com/dashpay/dash/blob/master/doc/instantsend.md#zmq>`__, or through the usage of an external wallet notification script.
+InstantSend Status is provided by the dash daemon, typically through a direct connection (e.g. RPC), :ref:`ZMQ notification
+<core:examples-receiving-zmq-notifications>`, or through the usage of an
+external wallet notification script.

 Direct Connection
 ^^^^^^^^^^^^^^^^^